ahmadmssm/iOS_Bootstrap/README.md

 3. [Lucid](https://github.com/levibostian/Lucid).
 2. [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0).

-## Help me improving the documentation
+## Help me improve the documentation

 As a developer trying this pod out for the first time, you can make a valuable contribution by improving the documentation.